Walter-Haynes/COGS/README.md

 ---

-## Mixing GoCS with OOP
+## Mixing COGS with OOP

-It's perfectly fine to mix GoCS with OOP.
+It's perfectly fine to mix COGS with OOP.
 In fact, that's one of its main benefits!
-You should think of GoCS as just another tool in your development toolbox, not as a pattern you *have* to use everywhere.
+You should think of COGS as just another tool in your development toolbox, not as a pattern you *have* to use everywhere.

 For example, if you have a player controller class that works well as a self-contained, encapsulated object, then you should keep it that way.
 No need to split it into entities, components and systems unless it makes sense to you.
 As the saying goes, *if it ain't broke, don't fix it*.

 Likewise, if you use an entire other architectural pattern for other parts of your codebase, for example model-view-component (MVC) for your GUI code, you don't need to convert that.
-GoCS can happily coexist in parallel of all your existing codebase.
+COGS can happily coexist in parallel of all your existing codebase.

-GoCS is also designed to let you progressively add it to an existing OOP architecture.
+COGS is also designed to let you progressively add it to an existing OOP architecture.

 There's no downside and very minimal overhead to having every component in your project derive from BaseComponent, even if you don't use Systems with them.
 But if for whatever reason you don't want all your components to derive from IComponent, you could create a more flexible base component class that will only use GoCS on derived classes that implement IComponent.
 This way, you can reuse it as a common base for classes that are GoCS-aware and classes that aren't.
 For example: